BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - the virtuous person’s life is also the pleasantest life, because pleasure makes live happier, but pleasure is not only thing that makes live happier.
 Also, virtues makes virtues people less depenfend on external circumstances (but, not independent of them, which is impossible)
 - He recognizes pleasure, honour, understanding and virtue as non-instrumental goods (1097b2–4).
 If he accepts a comprehensive conception of happiness, he regards these goods as components of happiness.
 - We choose non-instrumental goods for the sake of happiness, but may choose for they own sake if we can't pursue all of them at once
--the wellfare of my friends, family and fellow-citizens are the parts of my own wellfare (not becase it may affect my wellfare)
+- the wellfare of my friends, family and fellow-citizens are the parts of my own wellfare (not becase it may affect my wellfare)